sandstreamdev/std/README.md

 #### zip

-Zips given arrays together into pairs.
+Zips the given arrays together into pairs.

 ##### Type signature